When Are Sales Commissions “Earned” And Not Subject To Forfeiture under the Colorado Wage Act?

 One such court decision is Barnes v.
 Van Schaak Mortg., 787 P.2d 207 (Colo.
 App.
 1990).
 In that case, Mr. Barnes, a loan originator, sued his employer for failing to pay him origination fees for loans he originated that closed after his employment ended.
 The applicable employment agreement provided that Mr. Barnes would “not receive origination fees for loans, whether approved or not, which close subsequent to the last day of the month in which termination occurs.”
 Mr. Barnes was terminated on June 24, 1986.
 His employer refused to pay him origination fees on loans he originated before his termination but which closed after June 30, 1986.

 The Trial Court ruled in Mr. Barnes’ favor, holding that the quoted provisions of the employment agreement violated C.R.S § 8-4-125 of the Wage Claim Act.
 It reasoned that since the Wage Act confers upon employees the right to earned and unpaid compensation, an agreement purporting to forfeit such rights is unenforceable.
-Alternatively, the court determined that the contractual provisions for forfeiture of commissions are ambiguous and are unenforceable for that reason.
+Alternatively, the court determined that the contractual provisions for forfeiture of commissions are ambiguous and unenforceable for that reason.

 The Colorado Court of Appeals reversed the trial court’s decision.
-First, the Court of Appeals held that that the employment agreement stated in clear and unequivocal language that Mr. Barnes would not be entitled to receive loan origination fees on loan applications that did not result in loan closings within the month when his employment terminated.
+First, the Court of Appeals held that the employment agreement stated in clear and unequivocal language that Mr. Barnes would not be entitled to receive loan origination fees on loan applications that did not result in loan closings within the month when his employment was terminated.

 Second, the Court of Appeals held that the agreement did not cause Mr. Barnes to forfeit “earned” compensation in violation of the Wage Act.
 Compensation is earned under the Wage Act only if it is vested pursuant to an employment agreement.
 As applied in Barnes, the Court held that the compensation was not vested because the parties’ employment agreement expressly and unequivocally provided that Mr. Barnes was entitled to loan origination fees only if the loan closed before or during the month in which his employment terminated – which had not occurred for the loans at issue.
 As a result, the loan origination fees were not vested – and therefore not earned – according to the parties’ agreement.
 As the compensation was not earned, the employment agreement did not require Mr. Barnes to waive or modify his right to earned compensation under the Wage Act.
-As a result, the Court held that the employment agreement did not violate the Wage Act by causing a forfeiture of earned compensation.
+As a result, the Court held that the employment agreement did not violate the Wage Act by causing forfeiture of earned compensation.